ChessMax/awesome-programming-languages/README.md

   * Fast: no garbage-collection, optimal beta-reduction, massively parallel compilers.
   * Secure: a powerful type system capable of proving mathematical theorems.
   * Portable: the entire language desugars to a 500 lines core type-theory.
+- [Futhark](https://github.com/diku-dk/futhark) - High-performance purely functional data-parallel array programming on the GPU.
+Futhark is a small programming language designed to be compiled to efficient parallel code.
+It is a statically typed, data-parallel, and purely functional array language in the ML family, and comes with a heavily optimising ahead-of-time compiler that presently generates GPU code via CUDA and OpenCL, although the language itself is hardware-agnostic and can also run on multicore CPUs.
 # G:
 - [Gravity](https://github.com/marcobambini/gravity) - Gravity is a powerful, dynamically typed, lightweight, embeddable programming language written in C without any external dependencies (except for stdlib).
 It is a class-based concurrent scripting language with modern Swift-like syntax.
 # H: